bartbutenaers/node-red-pattern-state-mapping/README.md

-# @bartbutenaers/node-red-pattern-state-extractor
+# @bartbutenaers/node-red-pattern-state-mapping
-A Node-RED node to extract states from a numeric pattern
+A Node-RED node to map numeric patterns to states.

 ## Installation